Cart is empty

 Male Anatomy

-God gave me a brain and a penis, and enough blood to run one at a time. — Robin Williams
+God gave me a brain, a penis, and enough blood to run one at a time. — Robin Williams

 The penis has been dubbed “the barometer of a man’s health,” and rightly so, as any abnormality in its anatomy, physiology, or functioning may reflect an underlying disease or disorder.
 Furthermore, the penis is considered to be the symbol of virility, power, manhood, strength, and authority.
 This explains the obsession of many men with the size of their penises.
 In an Internet-based survey of 52,031 heterosexual men, 66% rated their penises as average, 22% as large, and 12% as small (Lever J et al. 2006).
 Unfortunately, despite the seeming obsession with this vital organ among the majority of men (and quite a few women), most people are ignorant of even the basics of penile function and dysfunction.
 Here are answers to several frequently asked questions—and perhaps to some you’ve been unable to ask.